ai-med/squeeze_and_excitation/README.md

 pip install https://github.com/abhi4ssj/squeeze_and_excitation/releases/download/v1.0/squeeze_and_excitation-1.0-py2.py3-none-any.whl
 ```

+## How to Use

+Please use the following link to read the technical documentation

+https://abhi4ssj.github.io/squeeze_and_excitation/

+## Help us improve
 Let us know if you face any issues.
 You are always welcome to report new issues and bugs and also suggest further improvements.
 And if you like our work hit that start button on top.
 Enjoy :)

-## How to Use

-Please use the following link to read the technical documentation

-https://abhi4ssj.github.io/squeeze_and_excitation/